classicfoo/notething/README.md

 - Find Dialog (Ctrl + F)
 - Find and Replace Dialog (Ctrl + H)
 - Smart Home Key and Selection
-N Pressing Shift + Home
-	N First time - Selects until the end of first whitepsace characters N Second time - Selects until the beginning of the line

 ## Todo
+X Pressing Shift + Home
-X Find and Replace in selction checkbox
+	X First time - Selects until the end of first whitepsace characters X Second time - Selects until the beginning of the line X Find and Replace in selction checkbox
 X Open Recent Files ...
-(Lists the last 5 files recently opened) X Open dialog to be for all files by default (not just .txt files) X Reopen last file on startup variable (for debugging purposes, bool value) X After pressing F6, press enter to accept selected date on calendar picker T Create a settings dialog
+(Lists the last 5 files recently opened) X Open dialog to be for all files by default (not just .txt files) X Reopen last file on startup variable (for debugging purposes, bool value) X After pressing F6, press enter to accept selected date on calendar picker X Create a settings dialog
 X Create a mixin that makes sure that all dialogs are opened in the centre of the screen X Suppress default text widget behaviours
 	X Ctrl + K  # Delete line from cursor to end
 	X Ctrl + D  # Delete character after cursor
 	X Ctrl + O  # Inserts newline
 X Remember match case settings
+T Auto suggest filenames by looking at the first markdown H1 in file and then using that ensuring that the filename is prepped so that it's valid. the end result should have a filename in lowercase and each word is separated by underscores.
+T Make markdown H1, H2 and H3 headings always be capitalised for each word on that line T Dynamic Line Formatting
+	X Rename TNX to Dynamic line formatting (DLF)
+	X Add to settings
+	X Make sure that setting applies to entire document when dialog is closed i.e. formatign is stripped for entire document when DLF is unchecked
+	T Generalise the rules, so that the user can define them, put this in the settings dialog.

 ## Bugs
 X tkcalendar doesn't open in centre of the screen straight away